jsdclxvi/Reforestation/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## What did the left eye say to the right eye?
+Between us, something smells!